PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing_v2.en.md

 The result parameter description can be found in the result interpretation in [2.2.2 Python Script Integration](#222-python-script-integration).

-<b>Note:</b> Since the default model of the production line is relatively large, the inference speed may be slow.
+<b>Note:</b> Since the default model of the pipeline is relatively large, the inference speed may be slow.
 You can refer to the model list in Section 1 and replace it with a model that has faster inference speed.

 ### 2.2 Python Script Integration
-Just a few lines of code can complete the quick inference of the production line.
-Taking the General Layout Analysis v2 production line as an example:
+Just a few lines of code can complete the quick inference of the pipeline.
+Taking the General Layout Analysis v2 pipeline as an example:

 ```python
 from paddlex import create_pipeline